Woods of Shavano is a beautiful, vibrant, diverse community.

 Tennis courts were built and leagues were organized for spring, summer, and fall.
 There was also a children’s tennis clinic.
 A Home and Garden Club was organized as well as a baby-sitting Co-Op, a Vegetable Co-Op, and a Bridge Club.

-While some things have changed today, there are still so many assets and organizations in the community that remain.
-Early residents were active in establishing this community.
-We hope you will join us in continuing that community spirit.
+While some things have changed in the neighborhood, many community assets and organizations remain.
+Early residents were active in establishing this community, and their sense of community spirit continues today.